powellc/django-belts/README.md

 Overview
 ---------

-Composed of three primary components:
+This app is the core of thinkninja.org and composed of three primary components:

   * Students -- a shell for User
   * Dojos -- a collection of disciplines, both public and private